Glossary

 Learn more

 Edge computing is a distributed computing paradigm that brings computation and data storage closer to the location where it is needed, improving response times and saving bandwidth.
-Unlike traditional cloud computing, which processes data in centralized data centers, edge computing processes data at or near the source, such as on a local device or a server close to the source.
-This approach is particularly beneficial for applications requiring real-time data processing and low latency, such as those commonly found in AI and machine learning (ML) applications.
-By processing data closer to its source, edge computing reduces the amount of data that needs to be transmitted to the cloud, thereby minimizing latency and improving overall efficiency.
+Unlike traditional cloud computing, which processes data in centralized data centers, edge computing processes data at or near the source, such as on a device or a local server.
+This approach is particularly beneficial for applications requiring real-time processing and low latency, such as those commonly found in AI and machine learning (ML).
+By processing data locally, edge computing reduces the amount of data that needs to be transmitted to the cloud, thereby decreasing latency and increasing efficiency.

 Edge Computing vs. Cloud Computing